uav4geo/GeoDeep/README.md

  * YOLO 5,6,7,8,9
  * Retinanet

-But other architectures can be added fairly easily.
+Other architectures can be added.
+Pull requests welcome!

 ## Why GeoDeep?